Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect: Experimental requirements

 The third point, populating other cavity modes is not a relevant issue for the microscopic DCE but it certainly is for the cavity-enhanced Unruh effect.
-If the mode structure is composed of equidistant modes, as it should be due to perfectly conducting static boundary conditions imposed in the main text, then producing the microscopic DCE for the fundamental mode would require a driving of $\omega_d = \omega_0$, where $\omega_0$ is the frequency of the fundamental mode, which we called just $\omega$ in the main text for simplicity.
+If the mode structure is composed of equidistant modes, then producing the microscopic DCE for the fundamental mode would require a driving frequency of $\omega_d = \omega_0$.
+We define $\omega_0$ as the frequency of the fundamental mode, referred as $\omega$ in the main text for simplicity.
 Then the higher modes have frequencies $\omega_n = (n+1)\omega = (n+1)\omega_d$ which do not resonate with the driving.
 However, producing the cavity-enhanced Unruh effect in the fundamental mode would require a driving $\omega_d = \omega_0 + \Omega$, with $\Omega$ the frequency of the qubit.
 If in addition to this $\Omega \approx \omega_0$, then that same driving would produce the DCE on the next mode if frequency $\omega_1 = 2\omega \approx \Omega + \omega = \omega_d$ and both phenomena would combine in a non-trivial way.
-This problem can be addressed by detuning the qubit or designing the cavity so that its modes have not a harmonic structure by means of SQUIDs that add inductance to the boundary conditions.
+This problem can be addressed by detuning the qubit frequency $\Omega$.
+In fact, we find advantageous to reduce said frequency, as the velocity of the qubit required to produced the Unruh effect is $v/c_n = 1 + \Omega/\omega$.
+In other words, that velocity is always superluminal in the medium, but is closer to the speed of light the smaller the qubit frequency $\Omega$ is.

 The last caveat of the first experiment we propose is populating higher levels of the qubit system.
-If the qubit's complete level structure is nearly harmonic the DCE will be combined with a new resonance at second order, in which two photons and two qubit excitations take place in a magnitude comparable to the DCE.
+If the qubit's complete level structure is nearly harmonic the DCE will be combined with a new resonance at second order, in which two-photon and higher-level qubit excitations take place with a magnitude comparable to the DCE.
 We conclude the qubit's complete level structure must be anharmonic, at least with regard to the third level, or said level will have to be taken into account.